nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version1.md

 ##iBeacon Development Kit Instructions

+Note: These instructions are for a previous version of the iBeacon Development Kit (shipped Oct.
+2013 - Jan.
+2014).
+For instructions on the latest version (shipping February, 2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions.html).

 ### Picking a power supply

 The iBeacon Development Kit requires a standard 5V power supply with a micro USB connector.
 The Raspberry Pi computer can be sensitive to poorly performing chargers.